Harsh-Sonkusare/Garage-Management/README.md

 This project allows users to manage customer vehicles, track services status, generate bills, search records and save all the vehicle service history into a txt file(using IO Stream).

 ## Key Files & Modules
-Garage.java - Launches the main application and handles the user interface Services.java - Defines available services Billing.java - Processes billing and payment tracking PendingVehicle.java - Manages vehicles waiting to be serviced ServicedVehicle.java - Records vehicles that have completed service VehicleSearch.java - Enables search by vehicle details AddVehicle.java - Take the Vehicle for service
+- Garage.java - Launches the main application and handles the user interface
+- Services.java - Defines available services
+- Billing.java - Processes billing and payment tracking
+- PendingVehicle.java - Manages vehicles waiting to be serviced
+- ServicedVehicle.java - Records vehicles that have completed service
+- VehicleSearch.java - Enables search by vehicle details
+- AddVehicle.java - Take the Vehicle for service
+- garage_log.txt - save all the history of vehciles

-Features
+## Features
-Maintain separate lists for pending and serviced vehicles View and generate billing based on selected services Search Vehicle by number
+- Maintain separate lists for pending and serviced vehicles
+- View and generate billing based on selected services
+- Search Vehicle by number
+- Save all vehicle history into a text file

 ## Technologies Used
 - Java (Core)